hotellonely/Sidecar-for-Android/README.md

 - There's a bug on Parsec Android relating to its Vulkan renderer.
 You might see a green screen after switching virtual display, but that's normal.
 Simply disable Vulkan renderer, and restart it, then everything should be fine.
 - Vulkan renderer is strongly suggested because it has a much lower latency.

+# Example and Video Guide
+- coming soon if i have nothing else to do.